alanbchristie/PyKubePressureCooker/README.md

 -   `alanbchristie/pykubepressurecooker` (the main app)
 -   `alanbchristie/pydatalister` (launched as child jobs)

->   The pressure cooker (and the pods it creates) is written in Python 3.
+>   The pressure cooker (and the jobs it creates) is written in Python 3.

 >   The pressure cooker can also be run from source on the command-line using
     its public GitHub repository.
 Instructions for running from the